+In other words, Chapter B6 of the UKQC applies both to learning within the student's programme of study and learning at an equivalent level achieved outside of the programme of study.
 In both cases, recognition takes place in accordance with the University's regulations.
 As with all assessment decisions, the University has a responsibility to ensure that decisions are conducted transparently, fairly and consistently.